 8. Go for quality over quantity

 It's all about planning.
 Buying better quality, more sustainable pieces is likely to cost you more money than buying a cheap high-street product that doesn't tick the right boxes.
 However, it's all about changing your mindset.
 Yes, it costs more, but you're likely to have it for longer and will be buying less per season overall.
-Buying 10-30 high-quality items a year, rather than 60 cheaper, less eco-friendly pieces, will dramatically reduce your carbon footprint.
+Buying just a few high-quality items a year, rather than lots of cheaper, less eco-friendly pieces, will dramatically reduce your carbon footprint.
 Basically, save up, invest and buy less.